memgraph/blog/posts/how-to-install-memgraph-and-memgraph-lab-on-windows-10.md

 ![Memgraph Lab displaying the graph visualization of a query result as Graph.](https://i.imgur.com/MghZbgi.png)

 You now have Memgraph Lab working correctly on your system.
 Memgraph Lab's visual presentation of query results is one of its best features.
-It helps you understand the relationships of your nodes compared to the tabular format presented by the `mg_client` tool we introduced in Step 3.
+It helps you understand the relationships of your nodes compared to the tabular format presented by the `mgconsole` tool we introduced in Step 3.
 This makes Memgraph Lab the preferred tool for both beginners learning Memgraph and the Cypher query language, and advanced Memgraph users working on complex queries.

 ## Conclusion

 In this tutorial, you installed Memgraph and Memgraph Lab on Windows 10 using Windows Subsystem for Linux.
-You tested the Memgraph installation by running a Memgraph server and using the `mg_client` CLI tool to execute Cypher queries against the server.
+You tested the Memgraph installation by running a Memgraph server and using the `mgconsole` CLI tool to execute Cypher queries.
 The same goes for Memgraph Lab, but instead of using the CLI tool, you ran the queries inside the application.